-This CRM platform gives you plenty of options to test the product before you buy it.
+This CRM gives you plenty of options to test the product before you buy it.
 All premium plans come with a 30-day free trial version.
 You are free to register and test it, and it doesn’t require credit card details.

 Apptivo has lots of modules you can add that make it highly customizable.
 From the moment you register an account, the system offers you suitable modules in accordance with the industry you’re in.
 Among other customers’ satisfaction benefits, the software also helps with market segmentation.

 Sending an email is also an option.
 Finally, you can take advantage of Apptivo’s starter guide, user manual, or Answers page.

 No email tracking

 Nimble is a CRM product aiming at small and medium-sized businesses.
 It gained additional popularity in 2017 when it struck a partnership with Microsoft.
 This CRM can be integrated with Office 365, making it a great choice for small firms that heavily rely on Microsoft’s office product.